 Visitors with state disability parking can park in the spaces marked disability spaces on any level of the parking garage free of charge.

 They are recommendations to web authors on how to create accessible web content.

-13. Do I need to make my website accessible?
+Do I need to make my website accessible?

-15. I would like to use alternative format for my books.
+I would like to use alternative format for my books.
 How do I request the service?

-Students are required to contact Disability Services at the beginning of each semester.
-Students are responsible for picking up their accommodation card and discussing their accommodations with their instructors.
-If students experience academic problems, they should contact DS immediately to resolve the problem.
+Students are required to contact Access and Accommodation Services at the beginning of the Fall academic term.
+Students may go into AIM and choose their accommodations for the Spring and Summer terms from a list of pre-approved accommodations.
+Students should discuss accommodations with their instructors.
+If students experience academic problems, they should contact A&AS immediately to resolve the problem.